tbellembois/gochimitheque/README.md

 # Support

-Please do not contact the members of the Chimithèque development team directly.
+Please do not (never) contact the members of the Chimithèque development team directly.

 Subscribe to the mailing list: <https://groupes.renater.fr/sympa/subscribe/chimitheque?previous_action=info> or open a Github issue.